Moudachirou Amadou

 Moudachirou Amadou (born 11 December 1971) is a Beninese former professional footballer who played as a defender.

 Playing career

 Amadou spent one season in the Bundesliga with FC St. Pauli.

 Coaching career

 From signing in summer 2008 with TSV Bernhausen Amadou worked as teamchef, formerly coaching the Bambinis of TuS Holstein Quickborn.

 Personal life

 Amadou is in partnership with the German Daniela Zollweg from Cottbus and holds a German passport.
+His son Amiro Amadou is also a professional footballer.